We had such a good time in July, we’re doing it again to mark the end of summer!

 While there is a charge to ride our trains (except during Victorian Christmas), a visit to our Museum grounds is always free!
 Stop by any Saturday or Sunday 9 a.m. to 4 p.m. now through Columbus Day weekend to see what projects are underway and watch trains depart and arrive at Sheepscot station.
 Learn more about the Maine two-footers!

-Please join us March 26th from noon to 3 PM for our annual Easter Eggspress as we celebrate Easter and the return of Spring!
+Please join us April 15th from noon to 3 PM for our annual Easter Eggspress as we celebrate Easter and the return of Spring!
 This is our first public trains of the year.
 Steam trains will depart Sheepscot Station roughly every hour from noon to 3 PM that day, take you to Alna Center Station where the Easter Bunny has hidden eggs all over the place.
-Locate a golden egg and a large basket of goodies is yours!
+Locate a special egg and a large basket of goodies is yours!
 Separate egg hunts will be held each trip for children 5 and under and children 6 and older.
-If the golden egg is not found, the basket will go to the child who finds the most eggs.
+If the special egg is not found, the basket will go to the child who finds the most eggs.

 Since Easter egg hunts are for the young at heart, our normal child’s fare will apply to all!
 Train tickets are only $5.00 per person, and free under age 3.

 We will be participating in the upcoming Railroad Hobby Show January 28th and 29th.
 The show, sponsored by the Amherst Railway Society, is located at the Eastern States Exposition Fairgrounds in West Springfield, Massachusetts.
 See www.railroadhobbyshow.com for more information about the show.